sezya-kot/vehicle-app-python-template/README.md

      * Note: you can start the version with a `v` which will be removed though, e.g. "v1.0.0" will result in a "1.0.0" (see [version-without-v](https://github.com/battila7/get-version-action)).
    * The release workflow will be triggered
      * Open `Actions` on the repository and see the result

+## Run the application in a Kubernetes-Cluster within the DevContainer
+To run the setup within a Kubernetes Cluster within the DevContainer, scripts are provided to install prerequisites, configure the cluster and deploy the application.
+The steps are documented [here](https://github.com/SoftwareDefinedVehicle/vehicle-app-python-template/main/.sdv/k3d/README-k3d.md).